SAP/spartacus-docs/_pages/dev/css-architecture.md

 }
 ```

-The `optional` flag ensures that code will not break during build whenever a specific import is not part of the imported styles.
+The `optional` flag ensures that the code will not break during the build, whenever a specific import is not part of the imported styles.

-Spartacus will generate the component by iterating over the configured component selectors.
+Spartacus generates the component by iterating over the configured component selectors.

 ### Skipping Specific Component Styles

-Component styles are optional, because they are pulled in from the style library.
-Therefore, you might want to disable some standard component styles entirely.
+Component styles are optional because they are pulled in from the style library.
+Accordingly, you might want to disable some standard component styles entirely.
 To disable standard component styles, you can add the component selectors to the `$skipComponentStyles` list.
 The following is an example that demonstrates skipping two standard components from the style library:

 ```scss
 $skipComponentStyles: (cx-product-carousel, cx-searchbox);